AliceO2Group/O2Physics/Tutorials/PWGHF/README.md

 ## Exercise tips

-Organise your working environment so that you can easily switch between running the code in the working directory and modifying the code in the O2Physics repository.
+Organise your working environment so that you can easily switch between running the code in the working directory, modifying the code in the O2Physics repository, and recompiling the modified code in the build directory.

 When you execute the bash script, the terminal output is saved in the `./stdout.log` log file.
 If an error occurs, the script will report the non-zero exit code and ask you to check the log file to find the problem.